 Community Engaged Learning, like Service Learning, seeks deeply reciprocal relationships between faculty and community partners.
 The goal is for students to deeply explore disciplinary concepts in a community context and to meaningfully engage students in the community.
 No service need be involved.
-This currently happens at Upstate without formal designations.

 Volunteering focuses on meeting needs in the community with minimal commitment on either side.
 List your volunteer opportunity on our internal system; you set expectations for training, time spent, etc. Many times this happens through clubs, Greek life, and athletics, but we are also happy to publicize your willingness to host volunteers on an individual basis.
 Volunteering most typically involves direct service.

-Clinicals, Practiums, & Internships
+Clinicals, Practicums, & Internships

 Clinicals, Practicums & Internships share many features with service learning, but differ in terms of purpose, structure, and intensity.
-This type of course typically encourages intensive and individual focus on job-training and networking, often with little or no interaction with classmates and most of their reflection and feedback coming at the end of the experience.
+This type of course typically encourages an intensive and individual focus on job training and networking, often with little or no interaction with classmates and most of their reflection and feedback coming at the end of the experience.
 In some cases, service engagement and service learning courses can prepare students for practicums and internships by providing them with less intensive community experiences which may help them refine or redirect their goals.